flhofer/I4S_LoRaWanNode/README.md

 ### Mode 0: Off

 In this mode, the device does nothing.
-Even though it reacts to 'R` run and `S` stop, there will be no output.
+Even though it reacts to `R` run and `S` stop, there will be no output.

 ### Mode 1: LoRa Transmissions (Disabled, STUB)
 For mode 1, plain LoRa packets, we start a continuous LoRa packet transmission with no breaks.
 It is intended as a simulation of interference signals.
 However, this mode is not implented for this MCU type.